- Assistive Technology for school children

 Individual Family Service Plans (IFSPs):

 Every child who gets Early ACCESS services has a person to help the family find and get services.
 This person is called the family service coordinator.
 Family members and the service coordinator are part of a team that writes the Individual Family Service Plan (IFSP) for the child.
 The IFSP lists all needed services.

 AT in the IFSP:

 Assistive Technology (AT) is a service under IDEA Part C. A child in Early ACCESS should get services whether or not the family can pay.

-If you have questions about getting AT for a child through Early ACCESS, get in touch with Iowa Compass.
+If you have questions about getting AT for a child through Early ACCESS, contact Iowa Compass.

 Children ages 3 through 21